bluebanquise/bluebanquise/resources/documentation/index.rst

 * How to deploy, configure, and maintain BlueBanquise on different scenario clusters
 * Detailed documentation on each roles provided with the stack

-Details are also given for each Ansible role of the stack.

 `Please report us <https://github.com/bluebanquise/bluebanquise/issues>`_ any issues in this documentation.